GoRoutex/.github/profile/README.md

 ---

-## 🚀 About RouteX Hub
+## 🚀 About Routex Hub

-**RouteX Hub** is a microservices-based platform designed to power modern transportation systems.
+**Routex Hub** is a microservices-based platform designed to power modern transportation systems.

 The platform enables bus companies to: